zenodeapp/donor-drop-backend/README.md

 > [!NOTE]
 >
-> **Why _two_?**
+> **Why _two schedulers_?**
 >
 > A transaction is only certain once a block is completely finalized on-chain.
 This takes on average 15 to 20 minutes.
 Which is problematic if we want to show a tally in real-time.
-So the data coming from the scheduler that's unbothered by finalization should only be considered as an indication, whereas the eventual results will come from the the _finalized_-scheduler.
-The frontend makes sure to take both real-time and finalized data into account and visualizes this accordingly.
+So, to solve this, we temporarily use the data from the scheduler that's unbothered by finalization _as an indication_, whereas the actual results get calculated using the data from the _finalized_-scheduler.
+The frontend makes sure to take both this real-time and finalized data into account and visualize them accordingly.

 ### A.2 Rescue plan